anomalylabs/wysiwyg-field_type/documentation/general/configuration.md

 ### `buttons`

 The button set to be used for the editor.
-Available options are `advanced`, `default`, `basic`, and `simple`.
-The default value is `default`.
+Valid options are `advanced`, `default`, `basic`, and `simple`.
+You may also pass an array of buttons.
+The default value is the `default` button set.

-Below are the buttons included in each set.
+Below are the buttons included in each set:

 ```
     'advanced' => [